February 15, 2019

 Rules of evidence and discovery used in state and federal proceedings are not applicable to the investigatory process for prohibited conduct.
 The investigation will consider information that is relevant, material, and temporally proximate to the conduct at issue; in other words, information that makes the existence of a fact or inference more or less likely.

-The Title IX Coordinator may exclude information that is not relevant or is not considered credible or reliable in the investigatory process.
+Information that is not relevant or is not considered reliable may be excluded during the investigative or adjudicatory process.
 For instance, polygraph tests will not be considered in determining whether a fact exists.

 Character witnesses, statements, or letters are not admissible as evidence and are not considered.

 Examples of character evidence include statements, resumes, transcripts, and letters from friends, family, or faculty.